 - Embrace the paper trail – If your shipment ends up damaged or short, it must be notated on the delivery receipt.
 If not, the carrier can deny damage or loss claims based on a clear delivery receipt.

 At the end of the day, carriers aren’t much different than you – they’re in business to make money – and doing so requires efficiency.
 They’re not trying to squeeze every last dollar out of their customers, but they do need to be paid for their services.
-It’s not inexpensive to operate a fleet and overhead is The closer you can get to the hearts and minds of carriers, the better your freight experience will be.
+It’s not inexpensive to operate a fleet and overhead is only rising.
+But the closer you can get to the hearts and minds of carriers, the better your freight experience will be.